ivmai/libatomic_ops/doc/README.txt

 _release_write: Ordered with respect to earlier writes.
 This is
                 normally implemented as either a _write or _release barrier.
+_acquire_read: Ordered with respect to later reads.
+This is
+                normally implemented as either a _read or _acquire barrier.
 _dd_acquire_read: Ordered with respect to later reads that are data
                dependent on this one.
 This is needed on a pointer read, which is later dereferenced to read a